jototland/stackedit_workspace/statistikknotater/bayesian.md

 * the prior variance times the prior degrees of freedom
 * the squared difference between posterior and prior mean

-### NormalGamma as a hierarchical prior
+### NormalGamma as a hierarchical model

 Another way to look at the NormalGamma conjugate prior, is to keep the expressions separated.
-This is known as a hierarchical prior
+This is known as a hierarchical model, our prior is

 $$\begin{aligned}
 \mu|\sigma^2 &\sim \textrm{Normal}(m_0, \sigma^2/n_0) \\
 1/\sigma^2 &\sim \textrm{Gamma}(v_0/2, s_0^2 v_0 / 2)
 \end{aligned}$$

+and the posterior is exactly what you would guess.

 ### The marginal distribution for $\mu$ from the Normal distribution is the t-distribution